btr-supply/mitch/model/README.md

 ### 6.2.
 Alignment and Performance

-All message bodies (`TradeBody`, `OrderBody`, `TickerBody`, and `OrderBookBody`'s header) are padded to be **32 bytes**.
+All message bodies (`Trade`, `Order`, `Tick`, and `OrderBook`'s header) are padded to be **32 bytes**.
 This ensures 8-byte alignment, which can improve performance for certain memory access patterns and zero-copy operations, at the cost of a few extra bytes.

 ### 6.3.
 Batching